ying-tang/help-documentation/_drafts/Unable_to_ping_tenant_network.md

 neutron router-update default --routes type=dict list=true destination=10.0.0.0/24,nexthop=192.168.1.119
 ```

 It turns out that this is enough to allow traffic to flow from instances connected to the `private_network` to instances connected to the internal network.
-However, it does appear that this configuration occurs an additional hop for network traffic, i.e., traffic is first routed to the default gw (192.168.0.1) and then redirected to 192.168.1.119.
+However, it does appear that this configuration occurs an additional hop for network traffic, that is, traffic is first routed to the default gw (192.168.0.1) and then redirected to 192.168.1.119.
 I can see this if I ping an instance on the `private_network` from an instance on the internal network:
 ```
 ubuntu@test:~$ ping 10.0.0.13
 PING 10.0.0.13 (10.0.0.13) 56(84) bytes of data.